AV Booth Topics

 ecological capital for agricultural to flourish.
 Permanent plantings require

-greatly reduce input; no fertilizer (except Bio-char and site produced
+greatly reduced input; no fertilizer (except Bio-char and site-produced

 organic matter), no pesticides (unless you want to), and long cycle harvest